Partner Strategy14 min read

 KPI What It Measures Target Benchmark

-Partner activation rate% of recruited partners who generate their first lead within 90 days40-60%
+Partner activation rate% of recruited partners who make their first introduction within 90 days40-60%

-Average deal size (partner vs. direct)Whether partner deals are larger, smaller, or similar to directParity or above
+Average contract value (partner vs. direct)Whether partner-sourced contracts are larger, smaller, or similar to directParity or above

 Partner retention rate% of partners still active after 12 months60-70%

-Time to first dealAverage days from partner onboarding to first closed deal60-90 days
+Time to first contractAverage days from partner onboarding to first signed contract60-90 days

-Cost of partner acquisitionInvestment to recruit and activate each partnerRecouped within 2-3 partner-sourced deals
+Cost of partner acquisitionInvestment to recruit and activate each partnerRecouped within 2-3 partner-sourced contracts

 Feedback Loops